Azure/MDEASM-Solutions/Automation/Readme.md

 You can now edit the playbook in Azure Logic apps.

 ## Suggestions and feedback
 We value your feedback.
-Let us know if you run into any problems or share your suggestions and feedback to "MD EASM Go-To-Production (GTP) Customer Experience Engineering (CxE) Team.
+Let us know if you run into any problems or share your suggestions and feedback to MDEASM Go-To-Production (GTP) Customer Experience Engineering (CxE) Team.
 Email: mdeasm_cxe@microsoft.com